JohanLi1990/LeetCodePractice/README.md

 **Questions**

 [LC 307.
 Range Sum Query - Mutable](https://leetcode.com/problems/range-sum-query-mutable/)

-> pay attention to how size of a segment tree is calculated
+> pay attention to how size of a segment tree is calculated, and how close it resembles merge-sort

 ```java
 int height = (int)Math.ceil(Math.log(n) / Math.log(2));